dnewcome/jstle/README.md

 - No support for RDF collections notation
 - @base directive not supported
 - no datatype support
-- `a' shorthand for `is-a' not supported
+- 'a' shorthand for RDF 'is-a' not supported

 # License
 Jstle is provided under the MIT free software license.
 See the file LICENSE for